Computing Technology for Math Excellence Logo

 Social Media Framework by Mishra

 To address social media, policy developers need to first define social media, as the term does not mean the same to all.
 Taking a tools perspective can be overwhelming.
 As Gaurav Mishra (2009) noted, "social media encompasses many different types of tools, and each tool has specific characteristics and a steep learning curve" (para.
 2).
-Differences can been seen in social media tools such as "Blogging (WordPress), microblogging (Twitter), video-sharing (YouTube), photo-sharing (Flickr), podcasting (Blog Talk Radio), mapping (Google Maps), social networking (Facebook), social voting (Digg), social bookmarking (Delicious), lifestreaming (Friendfeed), wikis (Wikipedia), and virtual worlds (Second Life)" (para.
-2).
+Differences can been seen in social media tools such as "Blogging (WordPress), microblogging (Twitter*), video-sharing (YouTube), photo-sharing (Flickr), podcasting (Blog Talk Radio), mapping (Google Maps), social networking (Facebook), social voting (Digg), social bookmarking (Delicious), lifestreaming (Friendfeed), wikis (Wikipedia), and virtual worlds (Second Life)" (para.
+2). (*Note: As of July 2023 Twitter is now known as X.)

 As tools come and go, policy makers can better justify their inclusion in the learning environment, if social media is viewed as tools and practices that focus on the 4C's: content, collaboration, community, and collective intelligence.
 Per Mishra (2009), these constitute its value system:

-In fact, Meris Stansbury (2017) indicated educators have alternatives to social media platforms such as Facebook and Twitter, which can be distractors for teaching and learning and which also can create problems with privacy, security, and online bullying.
+In fact, Meris Stansbury (2017) indicated educators have alternatives to social media platforms such as Facebook and Twitter*, which can be distractors for teaching and learning and which also can create problems with privacy, security, and online bullying.
 Educators can "use a classroom or subject-specific forum or platform" for collaboration and discussions.
-There are also apps for team collaborations, such as Slack for iOS or Slack for Android.
+There are also apps for team collaborations, such as Slack for iOS or Slack for Android. (*Note: As of July 2023 Twitter is now known as X.)

 Educators are exploring ways to use mobile technologies in learning.
 As in higher education, we need mobile learning strategies at K-12 that support academic plans "emphasizing experiential learning, interdisciplinary research, creative expression, urban engagement and global opportunity" ("Mobile Tech", 2012, p.
 2).
 According to the Consortium for School Networking (CoSN) and the FrameWorks Institute (2012), "Before steps are taken to impose limits on the use of social media and mobile technologies in schools, policymakers and educators need to consider the consequences for learning that such restrictions would produce" (p.
 2).
 Further, "One of the most powerful reasons to permit the use of social media and mobile devices in the classroom is to provide an opportunity for students to learn about their use in a supervised environment that emphasizes the development of attitudes and skills that will help keep them safe outside of school" (p.
 2).

 As a starting point for discussions on responsible use in a supervised environment, educators might consider the information in the Women's Guide to Cyber Safety 2022 by Sarah Frazier (2022).
-The tips on harassment (e.g., online dating, online gaming, workplace), use of facebook, twitter, snapchat, tiktok, sharing photos, using online forums and messaging apps, preventing and stopping hacking and doxxing, and so on are not just for women, as anyone will benefit.
-The tips also give insights into development of an AUP.
-(Note: As of July 2023 Twitter is now known as X.)
+The tips on harassment (e.g., online dating, online gaming, workplace), use of Facebook, Twitter*, Snapchat, Tiktok, sharing photos, using online forums and messaging apps, preventing and stopping hacking and doxxing, and so on are not just for women, as anyone will benefit.
+The tips also give insights into development of an AUP. (*Note: As of July 2023 Twitter is now known as X.)

 If one views a social media definition in terms of Mishra's 4C's (2009), then banning social media as a general policy is no longer an issue.
 Likewise, banning mobile technologies in general is not the answer for ensuring safety.
 Mobile devices have become an integral part of society and students' lives.
 Hence, as James Bosco (2013) noted, there are districts that "have altered the perspective on acceptable” use policies by framing them as “responsible” use policies.
 A “responsible use” approach is more than just a switch in terminology.
 It presents the student use policy in the form of what students should do rather than what they should not do" (p.
 7).